Dr. Kevin Hull

 Kevin B. Hull, Ph.D. is a licensed counselor in the state of Florida.
 Kevin was born in Rochester, New York and moved to Florida with his parents who began working for Children’s Bible Mission in Lakeland, Florida when Kevin was nine.
 Later, Kevin’s parents worked as directors of Lighthouse Ministries, a homeless shelter in Lakeland that offers spiritually-based rehabilitation and teaches life skills to homeless men and women.
 Through watching his parents serve others through their work, Kevin became interested in finding a career where he could help others and make a positive difference in their lives.
 After graduating from high school, Kevin began working at the Florida Baptist Children’s Home in Lakeland, Florida and soon found his passion for counseling young children and teens who were struggling.
 The rest, as they say is history.
 After completing his undergraduate training in psychology at the University of South Florida, Kevin completed his Master’s degree and Ph.D.in Professional Counseling at Liberty University in Lynchburg, Virginia.

 Kevin worked for several years in community mental health centers around the Lakeland area with children, families, and adults in several different settings.
 He joined the private practice of Linda Compton, P.A. in 2000 after becoming licensed and began working with children, adolescents, families, couples, and individual adults in the private practice arena.
-Kevin became owner of Hull and Associates, P.A. in 2007 and specializes in trauma work with children and adolescents, as well as working with children, adolescents, and adults diagnosed with Asperger’s syndrome and high functioning autism.
-Kevin was an adjunct professor for Webster University's Master's of Counseling Lakeland Campus for eight years and is currently an assistant professor for Liberty University’s Online Master’s program where he has taught for the past six years.
+Kevin became owner of Hull and Associates, P.A. in 2007 and specializes in play therapy with children and adolescents, as well as working with children, adolescents, and adults on the autism spectrum.
+Kevin was an adjunct professor for Webster University's Master's of Counseling Lakeland Campus for eight years and is currently an assistant professor for Liberty University’s Online Master’s program where he has taught since 2010.

-Kevin enjoys biking, golf, reading, playing the piano, writing, growing orchids and bonsai trees, watching sports, swimming, playing with his kids, and going on long walks with his wife Wendy.
+Kevin enjoys swimming, biking, golf, reading, playing the piano, writing, growing orchids and bonsai trees, watching sports, swimming, playing with his kids, and going on long walks on the beach with his wife Wendy.

 Play Therapy and Asperger's Syndrome: Helping Children and Adolescents Grow, Connect, and Heal Through the Art of Play (Jason Aronson Publishers, 2011) is for the mental health professional (psychologist, licensed counselor, licensed social worker) who utilizes play therapy and who works with children and adolescents diagnosed with Asperger's syndrome.
 This book is also for the graduate student learning effective therapy approaches to use with children and adolescents diagnosed with Asperger's syndrome (now known as Autism Spectrum Disorder).
 The book provides a history of Asperger's syndrome and the challenges that often arise in therapy with this population.
 The book examines therapist characteristics and skills necessary to effectively utilize play therapy with young people diagnosed with Asperger's syndrome.
 Play Therapy and Asperger's Syndrome presents the main therapeutic themes of children and adolescents diagnosed with Asperger's syndrome and play therapy techniques are provided for each theme to address the emotional, behavioral, and relational challenges.
 A separate chapter is devoted to issues of divorce and grief/loss and presents specific play therapy techniques to help children and adolescents diagnosed with Asperger's syndrome during these potentially tumultuous life events.
 Each chapter presents play therapy techniques to help build family connections and help parents/caregivers connect in a deeper understanding of their child or adolescent diagnosed with Asperger's syndrome.